Gazprom Transgaz Belarus

 Gazprom Transgaz Belarus (former name: Beltransgaz) is a natural gas infrastructure and transportation company of Belarus.
 It operates the main natural gas transit pipelines through Belarus—Northern Lights and Yamal–Europe.
 Beltransgaz was founded in 1992 on the bases of Zapadtransgaz, a company responsible for the gas transit through Belarus.
-The company is owned by the Russian gas company Gazprom.
+The company became 100% owned by the Russian gas company Gazprom in 2011.